 Franchising is a complex area of law that involves many different aspects of intellectual property law.
-At Gross Law Group, we have experience in cases involving franchise startups, negotiations, disputes and litigation.
+At Gross Law Group, P.A., we have experience in cases involving franchise startups, negotiations, disputes, and litigation — we work with business owners throughout Melbourne, Florida as well as other cities in the area.

 Franchising is the process through which a business owner who has created a system of doing business and a brand (the Franchisor) can license this brand as a way of doing business to others (Franchisees).
 A famous example is McDonalds: The brand owner, corporate, is the Franchisor and the owners of each independently owned store are called Franchisees.
 This type of business arrangement is intended to be a profitable partnership for all involved.